marvelmiles/lamasocial/README.md

 # LamaSocial

 This project was built mainly to learn chatting system.
-Frontend source code was gotten from **@ wer**
+Frontend source code was gotten from **@ Lama Dev**

 # Usage